 BLOG / DO RENTERS PAY PEST CONTROL COSTS?

-Categories: Common Pests, Health and Safety, Urban Services, Infestations
+Categories: Common Pests, Health and Safety, Residential and Urban Services, Infestations

 We thought we’d revisit one of our older posts this time around: when you are renting a property are you, or the landlord responsible for paying for pest control?

 As a renter in Ontario, it is the responsibility of the landlord to ensure that your unit is bug- and pest-free; this includes, but is not limited to mice, cockroaches, and bed bugs.
 Before you sign your lease you need to ensure that all pest control responsibility should be thoroughly and expressly outlined in your agreement and double-check the laws in your area.
 At any point, if your landlord requires you to pay for and enforce pest control in your home, they are in direct violation of the health standard set forward by the Landlord and Tenant Board.

 Though it is the responsibility of your landlord to take on the financial burden of pest control there are still things that you, as the tenant, are responsible for.
 If you do not adhere to these responsibilities, and a pest problem persists, you may not be able to take any form of legal action, including breaking your lease, against your landlord.

 Inform your landlord immediately if you suspect that your unit is infested with any form of infestation or bug problem

 Follow preparation instructions from your landlord for dealing with your infestation, including: washing all clothing, bed sheets and blankets, storing belongings in plastic bags outside the rental unit, cleaning the entire apartment, moving all furniture to the centre of every room, empty closets and wrap and store books (consider wrapping books and storing them for 18 months as books are a nice home for bed bugs).